 Now that the sexual misconduct of Pattabhi Jois has become common knowledge and while the victims wait their apology students are asking “now what?”
 What remains is a system of yoga practice and a hierarchy that are equally destructive to individuals, Ashtanga Yoga and yoga in general.

 1. I felt it was imperative for students to have the opportunity practice all the eight limbs of yoga regardless of physical prowess.
 Initially we were told that you could only learn pranayama once you completed the Intermediate series of postures.
 This later was changed to a completion of the Advanced A series.
-Pattabhi Jois did not teach Pranayama for the last 15 years of his life and Sharath Jois did not teach it while we visited Mysuru from 1995 – 1999.
+Pattabhi Jois did make some exceptions and allowed a select few to join the advanced asana group although these classes were infrequent.
+Sharath Jois did not teach pranayama while we visited Mysuru from 1995 – 1999.

 2. We understood that meditation was to be reserved for those who had mastered pranayama.
 However, as the pranayama series was taught with four-minute kumbhakas (breath retentions) this made both pranayama and meditation pretty well out of reach for nearly every student.
 When I discovered Ashtanga Yoga I had already reaped the benefits of meditation for 13 years.
 I had no intention of giving up my meditation practice.
 Gregor also discontinued his study at KPJAYI in 1999 but visited Mysuru once more in 2004 to complete his study of pranayama and meditation, which he began in 1996 with BNS Iyengar (a former student of Krishnamacharya and then Pattabhi Jois).
 We were only ever taught the single limb of asana at KPJAYI.